Sahil Chinoy

 CV available here

+Hello!
+I am an assistant professor of political science at Stanford.
 My research is on the contemporary and 20th-century political economy of the United States.

 Working papers